johnthwong/housing-authority-scraper/README.md

 The Housing Authority Scraper automatically gathers the transaction count of SSFs by month and year and generates a CSV file that can be easily used for further research, such as the analysis of trading volume or housing supply.

-Sidenote: government-built, privately-owned flats are typically referred to as subsidized sale flats (SSF) but also referred to as Home Ownership Flats (HOS) at times (the latter is a misnomer, but that’s a whole other story).
+Sidenote: government-built, privately-owned flats are typically referred to as subsidized sale flats (SSF) but also referred to as Home Ownership Flats (HOS) at times (the latter is a bit of a misnomer, but that’s a whole other story).

 # How to Use
 Before running, the following are necessary.
 Installation guides can be found online.